 The arch of your foot has its limits, however, and arch pain can be a sign that you’ve passed those limits and injured yourself.
 Pay close attention to any pain you are feeling in your foot.
 What may seem at first to be simple soreness from being on your feet all day could be a sign of a more serious stress injury or repeated motion injury.
 Arch pain could also be a result of a fall or impact injury, so be sure to seek proper treatment.
 For a full length insole, try our Tuli's Plantar Fasciitis Insoles.

-In addition to relieving the pain by providing better metatarsal support for your feet, many doctors advise stretching and strengthening the muscles that surround the damaged or weakened tendons.
+In addition to relieving the pain by providing better arch support for your feet, many doctors advise stretching and strengthening the muscles that surround the damaged or weakened tendons.
 This advice can prove especially effective in preventing the possible side effects of fallen arches, including: inflammation and discomfort in the ligaments of the sole, Achilles tendonitis, shin splints, calluses, and bunions.
 Like plantar fasciitis, left untreated, fallen arches can cause a domino effect that impacts your legs, hips, and back.

 FOR IMMEDIATE RELIEF